 Getting A More Secure 2FA

 The SMS-based 2FA, while a security measure, is very easy to bypass.
-One should utilize more secure 2FAs.
+Therefore, one should utilize more secure 2FAs.
 App-based ones do the trick quite fine.

 Omitting One’s Phone Number From Their Online Activities

-It usually sounds a lot more convenient to attach phone numbers to online accounts.
+It usually sounds much more convenient to attach phone numbers to online accounts.
 Some even perceive the number of several digits number as a good password.
-That’s a big no-no. It is akin to handing to pirates keys to a treasure chest.
+That’s a big no-no. It is akin to handing pirates keys to a treasure chest.

 Utilizing Pins And Passcodes

 Many service providers usually give a pin or passcode option on one’s accounts.
 It is wise to use them.
 That extra layer of security may go a long way.